raystack/siren/docs/docs/concepts/plugin.md

 4. `AppConfig`
 	- A config of receiver plugin that is being loaded when the Siren app is started. `AppConfig` can be set up via environment variable or config file.
 Usually this is a generic config of a specific receiver regardless where the notification is being sent to (e.g. http config, receiver host, etc...).
 If your plugin requires `AppConfig`, you can set the config inside `plugins/receivers/config.go`.

-> In Siren receiver plugins, all configs will be transform back and forth from `map[string]interface{}` to struct using [mitchellh/mapstructure](https://github.com/mitchellh/mapstructure).
-You might also need to add more functions to validate and transform configs to `map[string]interface{}`.
+> In Siren receiver plugins, all configs will be transform back and forth from `map[string]any` to struct using [mitchellh/mapstructure](https://github.com/mitchellh/mapstructure).
+You might also need to add more functions to validate and transform configs to `map[string]any`.

 ### Alert Notification Default Template